Urban planning courses

 Depending on your exact course, you may explore:

-• History of urban planning
+• The history of urban planning

 • Laws and regulations